MANTRA-Chain/mantra-claimdrop-contract-v2/README.md

 are attached to the new address, same as the original allocation entry.
 The entries for the old wallet are removed.
 - Coin agnostic, any native coin is supported.
 - Ability to blacklist addresses (in case of hacked for instance).
 Blacklisted wallets cannot claim.
+- Optional allowlist integration (EVM only) for KYC/AML compliance and access control.
+When configured, only allowlisted addresses can claim tokens.
 - The owner (of the contract) is the only one able to do all permissioned actions, i.e. create a campaign, close a campaign, blacklist users, batch upload addresses.
 - Authorized wallet management.
 The owner can authorize specific wallets to perform admin actions like managing campaigns, adding allocations, and blacklisting addresses.
 - Ability to make partial claims.